-Bartering and trading have gone out of style in recent years, but it is still great frugal money-saving tip.
-If you can get something for free, for an item you no longer need or want or for a small bit of time, why would you opt to pay for it?
+Bartering and trading have gone out of style in recent years, but it is still a great frugal money-saving tip.
+If you can get something for free, for an item you no longer need or want, or for a small bit of time, why would you opt to pay for it?

 You can barter any item that your trading partner is willing to barter!
-Items that you no longer need, baby-sitting services, laundry or house cleaning services, grocery shopping services and more are all common things to barter.
+Items that you no longer need, baby-sitting services, laundry or house cleaning services, grocery shopping services, and more are all common things to barter.

 Do you have any tips frugal money-saving tips your grandma shared with you?
 I'd love to hear them, let me know in the comments below.